-- 1 FOR AN ACT ENTITLED, An Act to revise how certain kindergarten students are counted for - 2 the purpose of state aid to education funding, and to establish in statute the minimum - number of hours required in a school term for grades one through three. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 5 Section 1.
-That § 13-13-10.1 be amended to read as follows: - 6 13-13-10.1.
-Terms used in this chapter mean: - 7 (1) "Average daily membership," the average number of resident and nonresident 8 kindergarten through twelfth grade pupils enrolled in all schools operated by the 9 school district during the previous regular school year, minus average number of - pupils for whom the district receives tuition, except pupils described in subdivision - 11 (1A) and pupils for whom tuition is being paid pursuant to § 13-28-42.1 and plus the - average number of pupils for whom the district pays tuition; - 13 (1A) Nonresident students who are in the care and custody of the Department of Social - Services, the Unified Judicial System, the Department of Corrections, or other state agencies and are attending a public school may be included in the average daily membership of the receiving district when enrolled in the receiving district.
+- 1 FOR AN ACT ENTITLED, An Act to revise how certain kindergarten students are counted for - 2 the purpose of state aid to education funding, to establish in statute the minimum number - of hours required in a school term for grades one through three, and to provide for the - 4 redistribution of certain funds appropriated for state aid to education. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 6 Section 1.
+That § 13-13-10.1 be amended to read as follows: - 7 13-13-10.1.
+Terms used in this chapter mean: - 8 (1) "Average daily membership," the average number of resident and nonresident - kindergarten through twelfth grade pupils enrolled in all schools operated by the - school district during the previous regular school year, minus average number of - pupils for whom the district receives tuition, except pupils described in subdivision - 12 (1A) and pupils for whom tuition is being paid pursuant to § 13-28-42.1 and plus the - average number of pupils for whom the district pays tuition;

+(1A) Nonresident students who are in the care and custody of the Department of Social Services, the Unified Judicial System, the Department of Corrections, or other state agencies and are attending a public school may be included in the average daily membership of the receiving district when enrolled in the receiving district.
 When counting a student who meets these criteria in its general enrollment average daily membership, the receiving district may begin the enrollment on the first day of attendance.
 The district of residence prior to the custodial transfer may not include students who meet these criteria in its general enrollment average daily membership after the student ceases to attend school in the resident district;